Skip to main content

-If you study English and Communications Studies BA at XJTLU you can choose from these options to study at the University of Liverpool on the XJTLU 2+2 programme.
+If you study English and Communications Studies BA at XJTLU you'll study English and Communication Studies at the University of Liverpool on the XJTLU 2+2 programme.
+View all XJTLU 2+2 programmes.

 Communication and Media BA (Hons): XJTLU 2+2 programme